raystack/dagger/docs/reference/transformers.md

   * `io.odpf.dagger.functions.transformers.ClearColumnTransformer`
 * Contract:
   * Mandatory post-processing here.
 After Selecting columns by SQL, you have to reselect by an internal source.
 Following transformation arguments can be passed:
-    * `targetColumnName`: The field that need to be cleared.
+    * `targetColumnName`: The field that needs to be cleared.
 * Functionality:
-  * Allows to clear the specified column of data produced by the dagger.
+  * Allows clearing the specified column of data produced by the dagger.
 * Example:
   * SQL:
     ```